Asymptotic-preserving semi-implicit finite volume scheme for Extended Magnetohydrodynamics: Governing equations

-This is reasonable as in the ideal MHD limit, the macroscopic dynamics depend only on the total pressure (e.g., $P=P_i+P_e$) which enters the momentum (Eq. \ref{XMHDv1:momentum_ND}) and energy (Eq. \ref{XMHDv1:energy_ND}) equations in exactly the same way as in the single-temperature ideal MHD system.
+where Coulomb logarithm is taken as 5 here.
+Note that in the ideal MHD limit, the macroscopic dynamics depends only on the total pressure (e.g., $p=P_i+P_e$) which enters the momentum (Eq. \ref{XMHDv1:momentum_ND}) and energy (Eq. \ref{XMHDv1:energy_ND}) equations in exactly the same way as in the single-temperature ideal MHD system.
 This is assuming that Ampere's law and GOL relax to $\mathbf{J}=\nabla \times \mathbf{B}$ and $\mathbf{E}=-\mathbf{u}\times\mathbf{B}$ such that the non-ideal effects go to zero.
-Subsequently, the electron pressure effects do not have a leading order effect on the macroscopic dynamics (see Sect. \ref{subsec:relax_stiff_src} for more details) and hence, the partition of $P$ into $P_i$ and $P_e$ becomes dynamically irrelevant in this limit.
+Subsequently, the electron pressure effects do not have a leading order effect on the macroscopic dynamics (see Sect. \ref{subsec:relax_stiff_src} for more details) and hence, the partition of $p$ into $P_i$ and $P_e$ becomes dynamically irrelevant in this limit.
+Therefore, in the ideal MHD limit, only the total pressure controls the dynamics.

-Therefore, although the electron-ion energy exchange source term is small in the parameter regime used for the ideal MHD limit and does not equilibrate $T_i$ and $T_e$ over the simulated timescale, this has negligible impact on the ideal MHD evolution.
-This is because the equations reduced to the correct single-fluid ideal MHD form since only the total pressure controls the dynamics.
 In other regimes like the Hall MHD limit, the electron-ion energy exchange is naturally small due to low density involved.
-For brevity, the electron-ion energy exchange source term is then omitted from the electron entropy equation in the remainder of the paper.
-However, accurate modeling of $T_i$ and $T_e$ becomes crucial in regimes where radiation or other electron-specific physics are significant and this source term is demonstrated in \ref{App3:Trelax}.
+However, accurate modeling of $T_i$ and $T_e$ is still crucial, especially in regimes where radiation or other electron-specific physics are significant and thus, are included here.